 Where we collect sensitive information, such as health information about individuals, we will do so only with their consent, where it is provided voluntarily or where otherwise authorised by law.
 No one is obliged to provide any information and consent to hold particular information can be withdrawn at any time.

-We may collect, use and disclose individuals’ personal information for purposes including to:
+We may use and disclose individuals’ personal information on an ongoing basis for purposes including to:

 - send requested resources (My Journey Kit, The Beacon, Inside Story, My Care Kit etc.)

 - send survey or research requests, unless the individual has asked not to receive these

 - provide limited promotional information about BCNA events or activities by telephone, electronic messages (eg. email), online and other means, unless the individual has asked not to receive these

 - assess any application to become a volunteer, contractor or employee